HelpRam/Fine-Tune-Pretrained-model-DistilBert-/README.md

-# DistilBERT Intent Detection Fine-Tuning Project
+# Fine Tuned DistilBERT Pretarined Model

 This repository contains a project where I fine-tuned a pretrained **DistilBERT** model for intent detection in conversational messages.
 The project guides you through the end-to-end process of training and fine-tuning the model, from data preparation to model deployment.